sohailshams/cookbook/README.md

 ### Responsiveness on different browsers & Mobiles

 The website looks fine and work properly on following web browsers and mobiles when tested on them.
-- Google Chroome
+- Google Chrome
 - Microsoft Edge
-- firefox
+- Firefox
 - Opera
 - iPhone 6
 - Huawei P30 lite